 We have not been able to source a detailed photograph of the Carlisle Bay anti-torpedo boom net.
 Here is a what it might have looked like.
 You can see the similarity of the buoys and interwoven metal rings with the remnants of the 1942 the anti-torpedo net on the floor of Carlisle Bay.

-Here is the Barbados Blue video of the remnants of the Carlisle Bay anti-torpedo boom net that was damaged by torpedoes from U-514 on the afternoon of Friday 11th September 1942:
+Below is the Barbados Blue video of the remnants of the Carlisle Bay anti-torpedo boom net damaged by torpedoes from U-514 on the afternoon of Friday 11th September 1942:

 WARNING: The remnants of the the 1942 Barbados anti-torpedo net rests in 110 feet of water on the outer edge of Carlisle Bay.
 This is TOO DEEP for Open Water and Advanced [PADI] level certified divers.
 It is strongly advised you are Deep Diver certified and are accompanied by a professional diver.
 We suggest you seek the guidance of Barbados Blue to ensure a safe visit.